In brief:

 So what is adverse media?
 Unfortunately, “media” itself is a very broad term that can refer to many different types of information sources.
 Here are some common adverse media examples.

-As you can imagine, with so many different types of media to monitor, it can be extremely time-consuming and tedious to screen all adverse media.
+As you can imagine, with so many different types of media to monitor, it can be extremely time-consuming and tedious to screen all adverse media to search for tax liens and other business information.
 Fortunately, there are solutions that can make it easier (which we’ll get to shortly!).

 Now that you have an idea of where to search for negative coverage on a business (or associated person), it’s time to learn how to search.
-An adverse media check typically involves the following four steps.
+A negative news screening check typically involves the following four steps.

 Step 1: Collect and verify customer information

-A fundamental step in KYB is collecting information about a business customer (and its ultimate beneficial owners, or UBOs) and checking that it’s valid across official sources.
+A fundamental step in KYB is collecting information about a business customer and checking that it’s valid across official sources, as well as identifying the Ultimate Beneficial Owners (UBO) of the business.
 This helps to ensure you’re dealing with legitimate businesses and people.
 Also, the more information you’re able to collect and verify about a business (and its associated individuals), the more accurately you can determine if media coverage truly refers to a particular entity in the event of name discrepancies or similarities.

 Step 2: Conduct the adverse media search